CyberCowboy404/chatgpt-api-wrapper/README.md

 ![ChatGPT Wrapper UI](./example.png)

 # Key Features
-- Easy integration with GPT-3.5
+- Easy integration with GPT 3/4 and openai API
 - Intuitive client-side UI using Angular and Nebula UI library
 - Powerful backend using Node.js and Express.js
 - Containerized deployment with Docker and Docker Compose
 - Customizable and versatile for different use cases

 # Getting Started
 To get started with ChatGPT Wrapper, simply clone the repository and follow the setup instructions provided in the README file.
-Once set up, you can start building your chatbot with the help of GPT-3.5 and the intuitive client-side UI.
+Once set up, you can start building your chatbot with the help of GPT-3.5 and GPT-4 and the intuitive client-side UI.

 to start project simply run:
 ```bash